milesharris/rogue-like/DESIGN.md

 ### Major data structures

-> Describe each major data structure in this program: what information does it represent, how does it represent the data, and what are its members.
-> This description should be independent of the programming language.
+Player data structure: Contains all information for in-game players, such as: current gold, mode, current position, name, and current vision.

+A list of all players

+A "game" data structure to hold the state of teh current game, including number of players, remaining gold,

 > Mention, but do not describe, data structures implemented by other modules (such as the new modules you detail below, or any libcs50 data structures you plan to use).

+A structure to keep track of a grid.

 ---

+## Grid module

+A module to handle all functions related to loading, drawing, and redrawing the map.

+### Functional decomposition

+read map file into string
+generate numRows and numColumns handle changes to grid (player move, gold add, etc)

+### Pseudo code for logic/algorithmic flow

+> For any non-trivial function, add a level-4 #### header and provide tab-indented pseudocode.
+> This pseudocode should be independent of the programming language.

+### Major data structures

+A structure to keep track of a grid.
+The grid itself is stored as a string, and referencing positions is done using string parsing

+---

-## XYZ module
+## Message module

-> Repeat this section for each module that is included in either the client or server.
+A module to handle all functions related to loading, drawing, and redrawing the map.

 ### Functional decomposition